 Preservatives, especially harsher anti-microbials, ALSO damage the skin barrier.
 Most companies OVER preserve products to achieve the multiple year shelf life customers are used to getting with conventional skincare.
 Natural brands like moss are very careful with preservative systems – we make sure they are gentle yet also effective.
 Our shelf life is only one year (once opened) but this isn’t just due to the gentle nature of our preservative system.
 It is also just the truth about natural ingredients – their potency simply diminishes with time.

 Once you’ve made sure your moisturizer isn’t made solely with oils high in oleic acid, has a non-harmful emulsifier and utilizes gentle anti-microbials, the next step is to make sure it has ingredients that help REPAIR the skin barrier (see the next section).

 I personally find that facial oils are best used for a finite period of time – this is why you may see a facial oil that you and your skin used to love giving you disappointing results lately – it has nothing to do with the oil changing – it just has to do with your skin’s needs changing.

 Skin that has been ravaged by harsh acne medication and poor skin care will respond very well to oils initially – after all, the lipid barrier is 60% fatty acids and oils provide those AND also a host of incredibly beneficial nutrients!
-But after a time (about the time it takes to use up a 20ml bottle of oil) you may find the skin asking for a breather.
+But after a time, you may find the skin asking for a breather.